ScottTunstall/LeetCodeMergeKSortedListsCSharp/README.md

 My solution to the https://leetcode.com/problems/merge-k-sorted-lists/ HARD problem.

 This wasn't hard at all - I figured out the algorithm first time.
+And it worked.
+So I didn't code up unit tests, no point!

 Runtime: 452 ms, faster than 24.83% of C# online submissions for Merge k Sorted Lists.